chemistorge/Arduino-Motorised-Filter-Wheel-Xagyl-compatible-ASCOM-and-INDI-/README.md

 # Arduino-Motorised-Filter-Wheel-Xagyl-compatible-ASCOM-and-INDI-
 A 3d printable motorised filter wheel.
-The wheel is motorised with a 28BYJ-48 stepper with control provided by an Arduino Uno.
+The wheel is motorised with a 28BYJ-48 stepper with control provided by an Arduino Nano.
 The firmware is compatible with Xagyl Indi and ASCOM drivers.

 I was in the market for a filter wheel, but didn't want to spend the money.
 I had recently got access to Fusion 360 and fancied desigining my own to print on my Ender 3 V2 printer.